-In order to evaluate the effectiveness of the proposed design, two 4-pole synchronous generators are modelled by the 2-D finite element software MagNet.
-The two use the same stator but two different rotors (one symmetrical and the other asymmetrical).
+In order to evaluate the effectiveness of the proposed design, two 4-pole synchronous generators are modelled by the 2D finite element software MagNet.
+The two uses the same stator but two different rotors (one symmetrical and the other asymmetrical).
 The machine's stator is from a standard 27.5 kVA alternator while its salient rotor is used as a bench-mark against the new design.

-A. No-load operation
+4.1 No-load operation

-A 2-D transient analysis (with motion) of the proposed synchronous generator with DC excitation is first studied.
-The air-gap flux density, spatial harmonics, induced EMF at no-load conditions are obtained and shown in Figs. 9-13, respectively.
+A 2D transient analysis (with motion) of the proposed synchronous generator with DC excitation is first studied.
+The air-gap flux density, spatial harmonics, induced EMF at no-load conditions are obtained and shown in Figs. 9-13.